 Visualizee Skills define how Vizzy thinks about craft.
 Agentic mode defines what workflow runs (Inspiration, Render, Motion, batch).
 They stack.

-Example on Max tier: upload six product angles, ask for the same studio sweep on all of them.
-Vizzy selects Industrial designer craft, detects batch intent, and runs Smart Batch Generation - one pack, one workflow, six consistent outputs.
+Example on Max tier: upload several product angles, ask for the same studio sweep on all of them.
+Vizzy selects Product photographer craft, detects batch intent, and runs Smart Batch Generation — one pack, one workflow, up to 16 consistent outputs per batch on Max.

 Example for architects: upload a plan, ask for a furnished 2.5D plan view.
 Architect pack keeps plan geometry; Render mode handles the transformation.
 You never typed "top-down, preserve walls."